 Mendocino County is 3,878 square miles, and is located in Northern California spanning eighty-four (84) miles from north-to-south and forty-two (42) miles east-to-west.
-It is the 15th largest by area of California's counties.1 Mendocino County is situated north of Sonoma County, south of Humboldt and Trinity counties, west of Lake, Glen, and Tehama counties, and is bordered on the west by the Pacific Ocean.
+It is the 15th largest by area of California's counties.
+Mendocino County is situated north of Sonoma County, south of Humboldt and Trinity counties, west of Lake, Glen, and Tehama counties, and is bordered on the west by the Pacific Ocean.
 Mendocino County's terrain is mostly mountainous with elevations rising over 6,000 feet, with lakes, fertile valleys, expansive rivers, and thick forests containing redwood, pine, fir, and oak.

 The US Census Bureau provides the following data on population trends: Mendocino County had a population of 87,841 in 2010, with an estimated current population of 88,018 in 2017.
 Mendocino County is the 38th largest county by population of California's counties.
+Mendocino County has a population density of 25 people per square mile.

-Mendocino County is comprised of twenty-three (23) cities, towns, and census designated places: Albion; Anchor Bay; Boonville; Brooktrails; Calpella; Caspar; Cleone; Comptche; Covelo; Fort Bragg; Hopland; Laytonville; Leggett; Little River; Manchester; Mendocino; Philo; Point Arena; Potter Valley; Redwood Valley; Talmage; Ukiah; and Willits.
-The county is divided into nine (9) subdivisions.
-These nine (9) subdivisions vary sizably, and the most densely populated area is Ukiah.
-Ukiah has 152 people per square mile excluding water areas.
-The least densely populated area is Covelo, which only has three people per square mile.3
+Mendocino County is comprised of a number of cities, towns, census designated places, and unincorporated areas: Albion; Anchor Bay; Boonville; Branscomb; Brooktrails; Calpella; Caspar; Cleone; Comptche; Covelo; Cummings; Dos Rios; Elk; Fort Bragg; Gualala; Hopland; Inglenook; Laytonville; Leggett; Little River; Longvale; Manchester; Mendocino; Navarro; Noyo; Philo; Point Arena; Potter Valley; Redwood Valley; Talmage; Ukiah; Westport; Willits; and Yorkville, among others.
+Only four of these locations are designated as cities: Ukiah, Fort Bragg, Willits, and Point Arena.
+The distances between cities spans from 23 miles (Ukiah to Willits) to 76 miles (Willits to Point Arena).

+&lt;sup>1 (Center for Economic Development, 2010)

 In 2016, the US Census Bureau estimated that 65.5% of Mendocino County's population identify as White (not Hispanic or Latino), 25% Hispanic or Latino, 1.0% African American, 6.3% American Indian/Alaska Native, 2.1% Asian, 0.2% Native Hawaiian or Pacific Islander, and 4% identify as belonging to two or more ethnicities.
 Please note, that this exceeds 100% as the percentages overlap in some categories.
-Furthermore, statistics show that 49.7% of the population is male and 50.3% female.4
+Furthermore, statistics show that 49.7% of the population is male and 50.3% female.